offsetpartners/react-components/README.md

 ## **Main Purpose**

-Main purpose is to slowly port complex custom components over to React where development will be much more efficient as opposed to limiting ourselves to vanilla js/jQuery.
+Allows dev team to slowly port complex custom components over to React where development will be much more efficient.

 ## **Usage**